-Each camera needs a sensor to be able to capture an image and produce a video.
+CMOS image sensor is to be able to capture an image and produce a video.
 It captures the light and converts it into a signal that forms an image.
 This sensor is sensitive to light, and its size can be different depending on its brand, shape, and functionality.

 SECURITY CAMERAS FEATURES - IMAGE SENSOR

 Every surveillance camera system needs an image sensor to create a video.
-An image sensor is the part of a security camera that captures the light hitting the camera lens and converts it into electrical signals.
-It is a chip made up of millions of light-sensitive components (photodiodes or phototransistors) that capture the projected waves of a lens, which makes up the image.
+An image sensor is the part of a security camera that captures the light hitting the camera lens.
+And converts it into electrical signals.
+It is a chip with millions of light-sensitive components (photodiodes or phototransistors).
+Accordingly, that capture the waves of a lens, which makes up the image.
 Image sensors can use in devices, such as digital/security cameras, medical and vision equipment.
 CMOS Image sensor basics range in size, but the most common are 1/2.8″ and 1/3″.
 The image sensor dimension impacts the security camera’s field of view for a given lens and light sensitivity.

-When a video camera is manufacturing, it can use two leading technology for the image sensor: CCD (Charged Coupled Device) and CMOS (Complementary Metal-Oxide Sensor).
+When a video camera is manufacturing, it can use two leading technologies for the image sensor: CCD (Charged Coupled Device) and CMOS (Complementary Metal-Oxide Sensor).
 CCD vs CMOS sensor image quality is two different technologies for capturing images digitally.
 Both types of imagers convert light into electric charge and process it into electronic signals.
-While CCD and CMOS sensors are often seeing as rivals, each has unique strengths and weaknesses that make it appropriate for different security camera applications.
+While CCD and CMOS sensors are often seeing as rivals, each has unique strengths.
+And weaknesses that make it appropriate for different security camera applications.